 At Tuesday’s council meeting resident Brenda Telchak requested that the District of Port Edward assist with $2,400 in payments to spay and neuter three feral cats in a colony of 20 that live behind her home, as well as other medical costs.

 Telchak said with the Prince Rupert SPCA being over capacity and the Trap Neuter Release Program, a charitable program that helps feral animal colonies – maxing out their funding for the year, she is unable to find financial support.

-Telchak said in addition to spay and neuter, she is needs to cover transportation costs, medication for cats with ring worm which can also affect humans in contact with the animals, rabies shots, anti-fungal shampoo, and food to feed that kittens.
+Telchak said in addition to spay and neuter, she needs to cover transportation costs, medication for cats with ring worm which can also affect humans in contact with the animals, rabies shots, anti-fungal shampoo, and food to feed the kittens.

-Councillor Dan Franzen said that the city should not involve themselves in the personal affairs, saying other residents might request money to deal with colonies in their backyard.
+Councillor Dan Franzen said that the district should not involve themselves in personal affairs, saying other residents might request money to deal with colonies in their backyard.

 “It shouldn’t be the taxpayers burden.
 Unfortunately, the should be put down,” Franzen said, also noting later that he is an animal lover but sees no alternate solution.

 Councillor Christine Mackenzie and Mayor Knut Bjnordal echoed his statement saying the district should not provide funding to spay and neuter the cats, despite the alternative.
 Councillor Brown said Telchak would be “opening up a can of worms” and suggest she apply to corporations for assistance or start a Go Fund Me page.

 Telchak noted that feral animals is a problem for the whole district and the three cats would be a start in addressing a larger problem.